Segergren/swedish-license-plate-alpr/README.md

 2. **Tracking**: The detected vehicles are tracked with unique IDs.
 3. **License Plate Detection**: The system detects license plates within the vehicle bounding boxes.
 4. **License Plate Recognition**: OCR is used to recognize and validate the text on license plates.
-5. **Data Fetching**: If a valid license plate is found, vehicle information is fetched from the biluppgifter.se website.
+5. **Data Fetching**: If a valid license plate is found, vehicle information and owner is fetched from Biluppgifter.se and Ratsit.

 ## Dependencies
 - `ultralytics`: For YOLO-based object detection.